jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

    :width: 400
    :align: center

-6. Perform the necessary actions depending on the role funcrionality and then complete (send) the envelope.
+6. Perform the necessary actions depending on the role functionality and then complete (send) the envelope.
 If there are no roles in the flow that inherit from the current one, then the envelope will be sent further along the flow and success page will be displayed.

 .. image:: pic_inviteToEnvelopeByEmail/inviteSuccessPage.png